LordGolias/antistasi/README.md

 This modified version has the same mechanics and the same features but improves some aspects of it.

 * The arsenal works as expected: weapons that are in the HQ ammo box are available to use.
-* Multiple saved games: server/SP can now chose the saved game to load, save, or delete.
+* Multiple saved games: server/SP can now choose the saved game to load, save, or delete.
 * Clients stats are saved in the server and saved when the server is saved.
 * The HQ is now fully saved: both items positions (e.g. flag) and new constructions (e.g. sandbags).
 * There is no unlocking mechanism: everything is always finite.
 You lose half of every item if the HQ is destroyed.